-If you’re an avid gamer, then the most important component is, of course, your gaming computer.
+If you’re an avid gamer, then the most important component is, of course, your gaming computer which supports all types on games on all types of servers- check out Minecraft Server List for the best server information.
 The difference between 30 fps and 120 fps can make the difference between a good gaming experience and a frustrating one.
 Although I usually upgrade my computer part after part, I decided to go a different route this time and order an entirely new computer from a Canadian store called GamingPC.ca.
 The website looked good, the representative on the live-chat was helpful and… I wanted the fastest machine you could buy in Canada (but more on that later…).

 The Purchasing Experience